Unimatrix29/chat-maze/README.md

             "api_key" : "YOUR API KEY"
         }

-5. Open the Anaconda console and navigate to the chat-leap directory.
+5. Open the Anaconda console and navigate to the chat-maze directory.
 6. Run the following command to create a new conda environment with all necessary dependencies.
 7.